 Can employment after retirement avert the impending financial difficulties for women?
 This depends largely on health and income-related constraints.
 The prospects look bleak for many women who wish to delay retirement and continue employment, especially for Latinas and those with limited education.
 For example, research from the Center for Retirement at Boston College determined that low-educated women and men had inferior job prospects than highly–educated workers, partly because they were viewed less favorably by employers.
 Furthermore, although many low-income women may not be able to afford to stop working, they may be physically or mentally unable to continue, even at a relatively young age in terms of retirement.
 Among women, African-American and Hispanic blue-collar workers in poor health have the lowest self-rated probability of continued work after age 65.This likely makes them the most vulnerable to proposed increases in the normal retirement age since they are least likely to amass sufficient housing equity or pension wealth.
 In fact, it is possible that declining health will become the primary motivation for retirement, rather than age.
 We also know little about the social implications of longer work careers in the presence of high unemployment.

-been an integral part of the U.S. society throughout its history.
+The United States is often called a “nation of immigrants.”
+Certainly, immigration has been an integral part of the U.S. society throughout its history.
 It is undeniable that population growth in the U.S. depends largely on a growing number of immigrants and their children.
 According to the U.S. Census, the number of foreign-born individuals is at an all-time high: 40 million in 2010, an increase from about 32 million in 2000.
 Now, foreign-born individuals comprise 3 percent of the U.S. population, and the number is expected to continue to grow.

 It is, then, somewhat ironic the U.S. has developed few public policies for immigrants.
 Policy discussion has focused mainly on immigration: how many immigrants should be admitted and what types of immigrants should be permitted in the country.
 What should be done in order to facilitate immigrants’settlement and adjustment in the new country is rarely discussed.
 Except for a few social benefits and services provided to refugees for the first few years in the country, the U.S. government has kept a laissez-faire approach to immigrants.
 In contrast to the Canadian government, which has played an active role in assisting immigrants with integration into their economic, political, social, and cultural lives, the U.S. government has assumed that immigrants and their families should take care of themselves.

-little public support, a substantial proportion of them are struggling in their new country.
+Although many immigrants and their families have achieved their American dream with little public support, a substantial proportion of them are struggling in their new country.
 Due to labor market discrimination and a lack of recognition of foreign education credentials, immigrants tend to earn less than their native counterparts with comparable educational attainment and skills.
 The lack of access to mainstream financial services and credit markets hampers financial integration among immigrants: the percentage without bank accounts is much higher among immigrants (32.3%) than native-born individuals (18.5%).
 Complicated bank systems, inadequate language services to non-native speakers of English, and documentation requirements (e.g. social security number) are often mentioned as barriers to mainstream financial systems among immigrants.
 As a result, immigrants are more likely to use alternative financial services such as check-cashiers, which impose higher fees than mainstream services and do not improve credit scores.

 Immigrants’ situation in the labor market and financial system likely put immigrant older adults under economic insecurity.
 Cumulative disadvantages experienced by immigrants throughout their lives in the U.S. bar immigrants from preparing for old age.
 A substantial proportion of older immigrant adults do not receive social security benefits, in comparison to almost universal coverage among older native adults (71.2 % versus 91.0% in 2007, respectively).
 At the same time, immigrant older adults are less likely to receive a pension (21.9% in comparison to 40.0% among native older adults) and investment income (20.1% versus 34.1%).
 As a result, the poverty rate of immigrant older adults’ is much higher than native older adults (16.8% versus 9.8% in 2009).
 These statistics indicate the economic insecurity confronted by a substantial proportion of immigrant older adults.